APPLICATION TIPS AND TROUBLESHOOTING GUIDE

 Letters of Recommendation

-- Applicants are required to have two minimum recommenders, 4 maximum.
-The online application will ask for two recommender names and email addresses be sure to have up to date email addresses on your recommenders.
+- Applicants are required to have three letters of recommendation.
+The online application will ask for your recommender names and email addresses so be sure to have up to date email addresses on your recommenders.

-- The recommender will be emailed a link to an online recommendation form from Applications@AFI.com AFTER the applicant submits the application and we have manually uploaded the application into our system.
+- The recommender will be emailed a link to an online recommendation form from Applications@AFI.com AFTER you submit your application.
 Please have your recommender check their spam folders if they do not see the email in their inbox.

-- The recommenders should simply convey how long he/she has known the applicant and in what capacity, including relevant evaluative remarks.
+- The recommenders should simply convey how long he/she has known you and in what capacity, including relevant evaluative remarks.

 - Applicants re-applying or applying to different disciplines should have new and different recommendations for each new application.